bdefore/universal-redux/README.md

 #### Express middleware

-You can add your own Express middleware like so:
+You can add Express middleware by creating your own server.js like so:

 ```javascript
 import { express, renderer, start } from 'universal-redux';